Professor Rothberg outlines how the Institute of Advanced Studies fits into Loughborough’s Research Strategy.

 About the Institute

-We are delighted to announce that the Institute for Advanced Studies (IAS) is embarking on its first full academic year of activity.
-The aim of the Institute is to promote an outstanding, interdisciplinary research environment at Loughborough by supporting collaborations with leading international scholars from other institutions.
+The Institute of Advanced Studies (IAS) aims to promote an outstanding, interdisciplinary research environment at Loughborough by supporting collaborations with leading international scholars from other institutions.

 The IAS is an exciting new development in the research environment of the University, but its success and direction will depend on the enthusiasm and engagement of all.
 We welcome all suggestions about shaping the future direction of the Institute.
 It is your IAS.